International airport: Transportation

 Among the most important airport services are further transportation connections, including rail networks, taxi and shuttle services at curbside pick-up areas, and public buses.
 Large areas for automobile parking, often in co-located multi-storey car parks, are also typical to find at airports.
 Some airports provide shuttle services to parking garages for passengers and airport employees.
 Due to the very large scale of international airports, some have constructed shuttle services to transport passengers between terminals.
 Such systems operate for example, in Singapore Changi Airport and Zurich Airport.

 At some U.S. international airports, such as O'Hare International Airport in Chicago, some seating and waiting areas are located away from the terminal building, with passengers being shuttled to terminals.
 These areas may be referred to as ground transportation centers or intermodal centers.
 Amenities at ground transportation centers typically include restrooms and seating, and may also provide ticket counters, food and beverage sales and retail goods such as magazines.
 Some ground transportation centers have heating and air conditioning and covered boarding areas (to protect passengers from the elements).

 Services and amenities

 Standard amenities include public restrooms, passenger waiting areas and retail stores for dining and shopping, including duty-free shops.
 Dining establishments may be consolidated in food courts.
-Some international airports may offer retail sales of luxury goods at duty-free stores, such as at Terminal 3 at Indira Gandhi International Airport in India.
-This terminal has been described as having become a significant retail destination in India.
+Some international airports may offer retail sales of luxury goods at duty-free stores.
 Wi-Fi service and access, offices for bureau de change (currency exchange) and tourism advice are common, although the availability of service varies across airports.
 Some international airports provide secure areas for stranded passengers to rest and sleep.
 The more usual service is hotels that are available on the premises.